Performance Measures

 Performance Measure 1 - Safety

 Safety is rightfully the first area of performance management.
-Everyone should have the right to get to their destination safely, regardless of whether they are driving, riding a bus, bicycling or walking.
-On January 22, 2018, January 28, 2019, and January 27, 2020, the MPO’s Transportation Policy Board (TPB) adopted TxDOT’s statewide Safety targets.
-Additionally, in 2020, the TPB resolved to support TxDOT’s visionary goals to end traffic fatalities on Texas roads by year 2050 and reduce fatal crashes by half by year 2035.
-To achieve these targets, MPOs across the state, TxDOT, and local governments must work for safer outcomes through design, education, law enforcement, emergency response and evaluation of programs and projects.
-The MPO revisits targets annually.
+Everyone should have the right to get to their destination safely, regardless of whether they are driving, riding a bus, cycling, or walking.
+On December 6, 2024 AAMPO’s Transportation Policy Board (TPB) adopted TxDOT’s statewide Safety targets.
+Additionally, since 2020 the TPB has annually resolved to support TxDOT’s visionary goals to end traffic fatalities on Texas roads by year 2050 and reduce fatal crashes by half by year 2035.
+To achieve these targets, MPOs across the state, TxDOT, and local governments must work for safer outcomes through design, education, law enforcement, emergency response, and evaluation of programs and projects.
+AAMPO, as required by the USDOT, revisits safety targets annually.

-The IIJA Act continues the Highway Safety Improvement Program (HSIP) to achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-State-owned public roads and roads on tribal lands.
+The Bipartisan Infrastructure Law (BIL), enacted in 2022, continues the Highway Safety Improvement Program (HSIP) with the goal of accomplishing a significant reduction in traffic fatalities and serious injuries on all public roads, including non-State-owned public roads and roads on tribal lands.
 The HSIP requires a data-driven, strategic approach to improving highway safety on all public roads that focuses on performance.

-State DOTs and MPOs are expected to establish and report Safety performance measure targets annually.
+State DOTs and MPOs are required to establish and report Safety performance measure targets annually.

 For each of the below five performance measures, MPOs can agree to support the State DOT target, or establish their own target specific to the MPO planning area: